 Material: Preshrunk cotton | Fit: Loose fit | Weight: Heavyweight | Neckline: Crewneck

-Season Three co-founder Jared Johnson is “not interested” in “all the upstart brands who want to sell me ‘the best’ cotton T-shirt.”
-Instead, his choice is utilitarian.
+If you’re looking for a standard black T-shirt you can buy in bulk and not worry about, this is it.
+It’s not as soft or luxurious-looking as the best overall, but it’s a durable shirt that you won’t have to worry about, since it’s made of heavyweight preshrunk cotton.
+I’ve owned a couple tees from the brand for years, and they hold through workouts and whatever incorrect wash cycle I’ve likely thrown them in.
+Season Three co-founder Jared Johnson prefers this shirt for precisely that reason.
 “If you’re afraid to sweat or get a little dirt on your T-shirt, you’re making poor life decisions,” he says.
 “Buy some Gildan tees, wear them until you’re done with them, and replace them.
 Life is better.”
-Jon Caramanica, pop critic (and former mens’ Critical Shopper) for the New York Times, also buys Gildan tees.
+Jon Caramanica, pop critic (and former men’s Critical Shopper) for the New York Times, also buys Gildan tees.
 While they’re not “terribly glamorous,” he likes that they’re “cut wide but not in any way boxy and with an unflappable crew neck.”

 Best black T-shirt for tall men